rafaelsantos1993/Etch-a-Sketch/README.md

 # Etch-a-Sketch

-Classic board implemented on CSS, HTML ans JavaScript
+Classic board implemented on CSS, HTML and JavaScript